orblivion/ntfy/.sandstorm/README_DETAILS.md

         [x] Try letting it fall asleep and then start listening on json stream, presumably will wake it up.
         [x] Try listening on json, sse, ws, and raw streams and waiting for it to fall asleep (5+ minutes, based on sleep time above)
             * Answer: It stays awake
-    [ ] Tests with UP integrations?
-Like a more realistic scenario.
-Does it stay awake?
     [x] See if curl can print out the "keepalive" signals.
 See if that stops as the grain falls asleep.
         * Answer: It always has printed them out.
 And the grain never falls asleep so long as you're subscribed. json, sse, ws, and raw
-        [x] Put instructions for printing that out into the keepalive "Validation" phase [ ] How is Android handling all of that, is it constantly reconnecting?
-Probably wouldn't design it that way, but maybe?
+        [x] Put instructions for printing that out into the keepalive "Validation" phase
+- [ ] How is Android handling ntfy for Sandstorm?
     [ ] How is battery life according to the OS?
         [ ] Check on the Internet to see what expected battery usage is.
 Put into Validation phase for "keepalive" [ ] How is notification arrival time, compared to let's say ntfy.sh? (not for validation, but just as an indicator of our server behaving differently)
-            [ ] I can look at server logs to see a bit about how Android is behaving.
+    [x] I can look at server logs to see a bit about how Android is behaving.
 Is it looking for last x seconds of data?
+        Answer: It seems to be asking for it (?since=[some random id]), though for UP it doesn't seem to be getting those old messages on the phone.
 - [ ] Try a delayed notification
     [ ] Actually, doublecheck with a normal notification first, while I'm doing a long subscription that's lasted let's say 5 minutes (i.e. after would-be grain sleep time).
         * Reason for this: at some point it seemed like "last activity" wasn't updated *even then* which is weird.